Max Muncy Player Props: Dodgers vs. Rangers

-After going 1-for-4 with a double and an RBI in his last game, Max Muncy and the Los Angeles Dodgers face the Texas Rangers (who will start Dane Dunning) at 4:05 PM ET on Saturday.
+On Sunday, Max Muncy (on the back of going 3-for-5 with a double, a home run and two RBI) and the Los Angeles Dodgers face the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 2:35 PM ET.

-In his previous appearance, he went 1-for-4 with a double and an RBI against the Rangers.
+In his previous game, he collected two extra-base hits (3-for-5 with a double, a home run and two RBI) against the Rangers.

 Max Muncy Game Info & Props vs. the Rangers